Interactive Cosmology Visualization Using the Hubble UltraDeep Field Data in the Classroom: Acknowledgements

 \section{Acknowledgements}

 We thank Dr. Ned Wright for helpful discussion early in the project.
-We also thank the wonderful Teaching Assistants of AST 113 and SES 123: Angelica Berner, Katharine Elder, Ebraheem Farag, Connor Gelb, Jake Hanson, Isabela Huckabee, Darby Kramer, Kelley Liebst, and Kyle Massingill.
+We sincerely appreciate comments from both reviewers of this paper, which helped us better anchor our work in the historical context, and better suit the audience of AEJ and current educational research.
+We also thank the wonderful Teaching Assistants of AST 113 and SES 123: Angelica Berner, Katherine Elder, Ebraheem Farag, Connor Gelb, Jake Hanson, Isabela Huckabee, Darby Kramer, Kelley Liebst, and Kyle Massingill.
 Much of our education design was based in part on the work by \citet{Hasper2015}.

 \del{